Hemalatah/Recurrent-Neural-Network/README.md

 1 - Forward propagation for the basic Recurrent Neural Network The basic RNN that you will implement has the structure below.
 In this example,  Tx=TyTx=Ty .

-Figure 1: Basic RNN model (refer images)
+Figure 1: Basic RNN model (refer RNN1.png)

 Here's how you can implement an RNN: